bencrowder/md2epub/README.md

 ### Notes

 * The book file can be called anything and doesn't have to end in ".book".
+* <code>sample.book</code> has the Markdown files and images in separate subdirectories, but that's optional.
 * There are several Dublin Core features I haven't included.
 Someday...
 * Hierarchical navmaps aren't supported yet.